History of Northwestern University: Early years (1855–1905)

+Emma Ann Reynolds became the first African-American woman to graduate from Northwestern with a doctor of medicine (MD) degree in 1895.
+The second African American to graduate was the first to graduate with an undergraduate degree, and Lawyer Taylor earned his degree in 1903.
+Naomi Pollard Dobson was the first African-American woman to graduate with an undergraduate degree, which she achieved in 1905.
+In 1908 the first African-American woman, Olive Myrtle Henderson, graduated with a dental degree.

 Fisk Hall opened in 1899 to house Northwestern's preparatory school.
 In 1909 alumni James A. Patten (former mayor of Evanston, a Northwestern University trustee, and funder of the original Patten Gymnasium) funded the construction of a Casavant Freres pipe organ for Fisk Hall.
 Arthur Dunham gave the opening recital on May 29, 1909.
 The preparatory school closed in 1917; today Fisk Hall houses the Medill School of Journalism.

 Despite the growth of the Evanston campus, the trustees sought to establish professional and academic schools within Chicago.
 In 1870, the Chicago Medical College, located in the south side of Chicago, merged with a School of Medicine founded in 1859.
 An 1873 agreement merged the Union College of Law and the Old University of Chicago's Department of Law into a School of Law that opened in 1876.
 A College of Dental and Oral Surgery established was also established in 1886, but closed in 2001.
 A School of Pharmacy was established in 1886, but folded in 1916.
 The Conservatory of Music, founded in 1891, became a permanent department in 1895.
 A "Settlement Association" was formed in 1892 to do social work in Chicago.
 By 1890, Northwestern became the first Midwestern university admitted to Phi Beta Kappa and the first PhDs were awarded (in chemistry and philosophy) in 1896.

 Henry Wade Rogers served as president between 1890 and 1900, and was an ardent supporter of student athletics.
 By 1900, Northwestern had the third-highest student enrollment of any university in the nation.
 The Class of 1902 presented a drinking fountain, but what would later become The Rock, to the university as a senior gift.
 In 1903, President Theodore Roosevelt visited campus.